lyteword/chspurgeon-tod/volume-4/psalm-99.md

 **Verse 1.**

-1\.The doctrine of divine sovereignty enunciated.
+1\.
+The doctrine of divine sovereignty enunciated.

-2\.The apprehension of divine sovereignty demanded.
+2\.
+The apprehension of divine sovereignty demanded.
 It ought to be spiritually apprehended.
 God wants to be King in the hearts of men.
 All mortals must tremble before the Immortal; especially the wicked.

-3\.The accessories of divine sovereignty hinted at.
+3\.
+The accessories of divine sovereignty hinted at.
 Sovereignty never forsakes the mercyseat.
 Angels are represented on the mercyseat, the ministers of sovereignty,

-4\.The effect of divine sovereignty described.
+4\.
+The effect of divine sovereignty described.
 Men should be "moved" to fear and obey the King before whom angels bow.
 Men should be moved to seek the mercy which angels study. *William Durban.*

 **Verse 1.** *He sitteth between the cherubims,* etc.

-1\.Statement made; where God dwells, on the mercyseat.
+1\.
+Statement made; where God dwells, on the mercyseat.
 To hear prayer, and confession, and to grant salvation.

-2\.Effect produced—"Earth moved; "to admiration, to prayer, to sorrowful contrition, to draw near, etc. *E. G. Gange.*
+2\.
+Effect produced—"Earth moved; "to admiration, to prayer, to sorrowful contrition, to draw near, etc. *E. G. Gange.*

 **Verse 2.**

-1\.God is great in Zion in Himself, all his perfections are here, which cannot be said of creation, or of his Law, or of the heaven of angels.
+1\.
+God is great in Zion in Himself, all his perfections are here, which cannot be said of creation, or of his Law, or of the heaven of angels.

-2\.Great in his works of saving sinners, which he cannot do elsewhere.
+2\.
+Great in his works of saving sinners, which he cannot do elsewhere.

-3\.Great in his glory as displayed in redemption through his Son.
+3\.
+Great in his glory as displayed in redemption through his Son.

-4\.Great in his love to his redeemed. *G. R.*
+4\.
+Great in his love to his redeemed. *G. R.*

 **Verse 2.** *The Lord is great in Zion.*

-1\.In the condescension he displays—Zion is his "habitation, "his "rest."
+1\.
+In the condescension he displays—Zion is his "habitation, "his "rest."

-2\.In the glory he manifests—power and glory are in the sanctuary, Ps 68:2.
+2\.
+In the glory he manifests—power and glory are in the sanctuary, Ps 68:2.

-3\.In the assemblage he draws.
+3\.
+In the assemblage he draws.
 "Every one in Zion appeareth before God, "Ps 84:7.

-4\.In the blessings he imparts.
+4\.
+In the blessings he imparts.

-5\.In the authority he exerts. *W. Jackson.*
+5\.
+In the authority he exerts. *W. Jackson.*

 **Verse 3.** The terrors of the Lord, connected with holiness, and worthy of praise.

 **Verse 4.**

-1\.Trace the process of the working of right principles through three stages—Love, Establishment, Execution.
+1\.
+Trace the process of the working of right principles through three stages—Love, Establishment, Execution.

-2\.Illustrate from God's character and action.
+2\.
+Illustrate from God's character and action.

-3\.Apply to national, and to daily, life. *C. D.*
+3\.
+Apply to national, and to daily, life. *C. D.*

 **Verse 5.** *Exalt the Lord your God.*

-1\.Why?
+1\.
+Why?
 For what he is to you.
 For what he has done for you.
 For what he has told you.

-2\.How?
+2\.
+How?
 In your affection.
 In your meditation.
 In your supplication.
 In your conversation.
 In your profession.
 In your consecration.
 In your co-operation.
 In your expectation. *W. J.*

 **Verse 5.**

-1\.The loyal enthusiasln of worship, it exalts the Lord.
+1\.
+The loyal enthusiasln of worship, it exalts the Lord.

-2\.The humble diffidence of worship, not aspiring to his exaltation it kneels at his footstool.
+2\.
+The humble diffidence of worship, not aspiring to his exaltation it kneels at his footstool.

-3\.The good reason for worship.—"He is holy." *C. D.*
+3\.
+The good reason for worship.—"He is holy." *C. D.*

 **Verses 6-7.**

-1\.Prayer offered.
+1\.
+Prayer offered.
 Moses the prophet, Aaron the priest, Samuel the ruler, "They called, "&c.

-2\.Prayer answered.
+2\.
+Prayer answered.
 "He answered them, ""he spake, "&c.

-3\.Prayer vindicated.
+3\.
+Prayer vindicated.
 They kept the other testimonies, &c. *G. R.*

 **Verse 7.** (first clause).
 The revelation of the cloud, or what God foreshadowed to Israel in the cloudy pillar.

-1\.That God was willing to commune with man.
+1\.
+That God was willing to commune with man.

-2\.That sinful man could not see God and live.
+2\.
+That sinful man could not see God and live.

-3\.That God should become incarnate, veiled in flesh as in the cloud.
+3\.
+That God should become incarnate, veiled in flesh as in the cloud.

-4\.That he should be their shelter, protector, guide.
+4\.
+That he should be their shelter, protector, guide.

-5\.That God manifest in the flesh should lead them to the Promised Land—Heaven. *C. D.*
+5\.
+That God manifest in the flesh should lead them to the Promised Land—Heaven. *C. D.*

 **Verse 8.** Mercy and judgment, or the sea of glass mingled with fire. *C. D.*

 **Verse 8.** Observe,

-1\.That God's vengeance for sin does not prevent his forgiveness of sin; and,
+1\.
+That God's vengeance for sin does not prevent his forgiveness of sin; and,

-2\.That God's forgiveness of sin does not prevent his taking vengeance. *Stephen Bridge*
+2\.
+That God's forgiveness of sin does not prevent his taking vengeance. *Stephen Bridge*

 **Verse 9.** *The Lord our God.* A very sweet topic will be found in the consideration of the questions, "In what respect is Jehovah ours? and in what relations does he stand to his people?"